Relative cyclotomic structures and equivariant complex cobordism: Precyclotomic spectra and Nikolaus-Scholze

 Nikolaus-Scholze~\cite{NikolausScholze} describes a shortcut for calculating $TC_{\cyc}$ of connective cyclotomic spectra.
 The purpose of this section is to convert a connective precyclotomic spectrum to a cyclotomic spectrum with equivalent $TC_{\cyc}$, which can then be calculated by the Nikolaus-Scholze formula.
-This amounts to describing concretely the restriction to connective objects of the right adjoint from the homotopy category of precyclotomic spectra to the homotopy category of cyclotomic spectra.
+This amounts to describing concretely the restriction to connective objects of the right adjoint to the inclusion of the homotopy category of cyclotomic spectra in the homotopy category of precyclotomic spectra.

 The idea for the functor is to take the homotopy inverse limit of iterates of $\Phi$.
 This is complicated by the fact that to preserve weak equivalences, we need both the left derived functor of $\Phi$ and the right derived functor of inverse limit; implicitly this involves both cofibrant and fibrant approximation.
 We use $L$ and $R$ for cofibrant and fibrant approximation functors, respectively, in the category of precyclotomic spectra.
-In our main construction that follows, the fibrant approximation functor $R$ is only applied to cofibrant objects, and in the case of a commutative ring precyclotomic spectrum, we have a variant construction using cofibrant and fibrant approximation in the category of commutative ring precyclotomic spectra (q.v.~\cite{BM-cycl23}).
+In our main construction that follows, the fibrant approximation functor $R$ is only applied to cofibrant objects, and in the case of a commutative ring precyclotomic spectrum, we have a variant construction using cofibrant and fibrant approximation in the category of commutative ring precyclotomic spectra (q.v.~\cite[Thm.~D]{BM-cycl23}).
 The construction is a homotopy inverse limit in the category of precyclotomic spectra: for fibrant objects this may be constructed as the spacewise homotopy inverse limit (either using the Bousfield-Kan cobar construction or the mapping microscope construction) in orthogonal spectra, given the evident precyclotomic structure map.

 \begin{cons} For a precyclotomic spectrum $\cX$ with structure map $r$, we note that $\Phi \uX$ has the canonical structure of a precyclotomic spectrum (that we denote $\Phi \cX$) with structure map $\Phi r$, and that the map $r\colon \Phi \cX\to \cX$ is a map of precyclotomic spectra.
 Writing $\Phi^{n}$ for the $n$th iterate of $\Phi$, we get an inverse system of precyclotomic spectra $\Phi^{n}\cX$.
 Let $\Phi^{\infty}\cX$ be the homotopy inverse limit of the inverse system of precyclotomic spectra $R\Phi^{n}L \cX$. \end{cons}